 Mashed Potatoes With Kale

-2. While the potatoes are cooking bring a large pot of generously salted water to a boil and add the kale.
+While the potatoes are cooking bring a large pot of generously salted water to a boil and add the kale.
 Cook the kale for 4 to 6 minutes (after the water returns to the boil) until the leaves are tender but still bright green.
 Allow to cool for a couple of minutes, drain and squeeze out excess water.
-Chop into small pieces.
+Chop into small pieces and add the olive oil.

-3. Stir the chopped kale into the hot mashed potatoes and add the milk and olive oil.
+Stir the chopped kale into the hot mashed potatoes along with the milk.
 Add salt to taste and freshly ground pepper.

 Yield: Serves 4 to 6